ArnaudBelcour/tabigecy/tutorials/README.md

 ## EsMeCaTa coverage of the samples

-A first thing to explore Tabigecy's output is to look at how well the samples have been covered by EsMeCaTa.
+A first thing to explore Tabigecy's output is to look at how well the samples are covered by EsMeCaTa.
 Tabigecy produces several files that show which taxonomic ranks were used by EsMeCaTa to predict protein contents for the different taxa present in the samples.
 The figure located at `output_folder/output_3_visualisation/function_abundance/barplot_esmecata_found_taxon_sample.png` illustrates this information: